tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-eks-fargate-efs-setup-guide.md

 Provision a capability (Flogo or BWCE) which require persistent storage.
 Use 'efs-sc' as storage class

+---
+## The below section may not be required if artifactmanager pod is going into a running state after a while.

 ### Reset Persistent Volume claim

 Once artifactmanager is deployed (it will never run) execute: